-Jeff Gross is in his fifth year as an assistant coach at UNCG under women's head coach Michael Coll in 2019.
+Jeff Gross is in his sixth year as an assistant coach at UNCG under women's head coach Michael Coll in 2019.
 Gross has helped Coll and the Spartans win the last two Southern Conference Tournament Championships to claim the conference’s automatic bid for the NCAA Tournament.

 Gross came to UNCG after being the Director of Coaching for the East Meadow Soccer club in Long Island, New York after finishing his fifth year with the club in 2014.
 He has been instrumental in the club's ability to gain entry into the Elite Clubs National League for girls, the National Premier League for boys and into every major tournament and showcase in the country for both boys and girls.